Demostenes777/slcm-crucible/documentation/deploying_all_in_one.md

 If you are using RHEL 8.4 please update it, otherwise you may encounter problems with outdated packages.
 > $ sudo dnf -y update

+Checking if this step with RHEL 8.5 is unnecesary

 ### Edit /etc/libvirt/qemu.conf

 > $ sudo vim /etc/libvirt/qemu.conf